lubusIN/WP-Query-Console/README.md

 **About**

 We have been using this simple script for quickly testing various queries during development.
-We have packed this script as WordPress plugin for other to use.
+We have packed this script as WordPress plugin for others to use.

 **Roadmap**
 -----------